alphagov/inside-government-admin-guide/your-account/get-an-account.md

 ![Get an account 4](get-an-account-4.png)

-* You will be prompted for the ‘betademo’ username and password that you have been given (the same for all users).
+* You will be prompted for the password that you have been given (it's the same for all users).

-   Username: betademo

-   Password: -----

 ![Get an account 5](get-an-account-5.png)